Aaron Simpson (producer)

-Aaron Simpson (born June 23, 1971) an American animation producer best known as the founder of the animation website ColdHardFlash.com.
+Aaron Simpson (born June 23, 1971) is an American animation producer best known as the founder of the animation website ColdHardFlash.com.

 A native of Birmingham, Michigan, Simpson was a producer for Warner Bros.
-Animation's animated television series Coconut Fred's Fruit Salad Island, which debuted on Kids' WB.
+Animation's animated television series Coconut Fred's Fruit Salad Island!, which debuted on Kids' WB.
 Simpson also helped develop the animated television series Johnny Test in 2004, producing the pilot that preceded the first season order.
 Aaron has been producing animation since 2001, starting with Jorge Gutierrez's El Macho, an online series of shorts for Sony Pictures Digital.

 Starting in 2006, Simpson served as Vice President, Animation Production and Development at JibJab, where he supervised Internet and mobile ventures.

 In 2012, Simpson directed Steve Jobs: Resurrection, an animated parody that coincided with the release of the iPhone 5.
 The video was viewed over a million times on YouTube.

 In 2013, Simpson, acting as one of the film's Executive Producers, helped formulate and execute the distribution strategy for Dick Figures: The Movie.

 Simpson is the current Vice President of Development at Disney Television Animation, where he is in charge of developing all new television series and shorts for the division.